nextmv-io/tour/building-models/searching.md

 [3,2,1]
 ```

-Use the Nextmv cli to look at complete examples of more advanced search
+Use the Nextmv CLI to look at complete examples of more advanced search
 problems:

 ```bash